-Services that are covered for you What you must pay when you get these services Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Please refer to the 'Hearing services' section in this benefits chart for applicable cost-sharing.
-Certain telehealth services, including: Diabetes Self-Management Training, Group Sessions for Mental Health Specialty Services, Individual Sessions for Mental Health Specialty Services, Kidney Disease Education Services, Physician Specialist Services and Primary Care Physician Services You have the option of getting these services through an in-person visit or by telehealth.
+What you must pay when Services that are covered for you you get these services Certain telehealth services, including: Diabetes Self-\$0-\$20 copayment Management Training, Group Sessions for Mental Health Specialty Services, Individual Sessions for Cost-sharing for telehealth matches cost-sharing for Mental Health Specialty Services, Kidney Disease in-person visits Education Services, Physician Specialist Services and Primary Care Physician Services You pay these amounts until you reach the out-of-O You have the option of getting these services pocket maximum. through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
 The means of electronic exchange used for each Part B service offered as an MA additional telehealth benefit may be provided by telephone, video conference, or other internet-enabled technologies as they become available to the member and provider.
-Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location \$0-\$20 copayment Cost-sharing for telehealth matches cost-sharing for in-person visits You pay these amounts until you reach the out-of-pocket maximum.
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location You will pay the cost-Telehealth services for diagnosis, evaluation, and sharing that applies to treatment of mental health disorders if: specialist services (as O You have an in-person visit within 6 months described under prior to your first telehealth visit 'Physician/Practitioner o You have an in-person visit every 12 months services, including doctor's while receiving these telehealth services office visits' above).
+Exceptions can be made to the above for certain circumstances